GHRik/Distributed-k8s-face-recognition/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Sometimes a ***image_processor*** must have a more time to get up.
 You can see it if you run new cluster.
 Pulling image to pod can take a long time

-- No such file or directory on image processor pod__ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Sometimes ***face_recog_unknown_pvc*** is connected to ***face_recog_known_pv***,
+- No such file or directory on image processor pod <br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Sometimes ***face_recog_unknown_pvc*** is connected to ***face_recog_known_pv***,
 rerun with "redeploy" tag